Thinkfast05/FactoryExample/README.md

 1. **Enemy Class**: Represents the base class for all enemies.
 It defines common attributes and methods shared by all enemy types.

 2. **Special Enemy Subclasses**: These are subclasses of `Enemy` representing different types of enemies with specialized behaviors.
-For example, `Goblin`, `Orc`, and `Dragon` could be special enemy types.
+For example, `Zombie`, `Knight`, and `Mage` could be special enemy types.

 3. **EnemyFactory**: This class is responsible for creating instances of enemies based on user input.
 It encapsulates the object creation logic and shields the client from the complexities of instantiation.